DataDog/integrations-extras/akeyless_gateway/README.md

 To configure the Akeyless Gateway integration on a [Standalone Gateway](https://docs.akeyless.io/docs/install-and-configure-the-gateway):

 1. Create a local file called `otel-config.yaml` with the below configuration.
-Set the relevant API Key of your Datadog server, and the relevant site.
-If your Datadog server is running in the EU site, use `datadoghq.eu`.
-Default is `datadoghq.us`.
+Set the relevant API Key of your Datadog server, and the relevant [Datadog site][1] (i.e. `app.datadoghq.com`).

 ```
 exporters: